 Even a few photos will give you that extra engagement boost and you can share your festive spirit later on your main account if your brand is personable.
 If not, it’s still great fun and helps to build the team spirit for you colleagues.

 Thanksgiving is a great opportunity for you to connect (or reconnect) with your customers, partners, mentors, suppliers and of course, your employees.
-Take advantage of it the opportunity to be thankful this season on social media:
+Take advantage of the opportunity to be thankful this season on social media: